zeeman-effect/maiar-ai/website/docs/04-core-utilities/runtime.md

 - Learn about [createEvent](./createEvent) for event handling
 - Explore [Building Plugins](../building-plugins/philosophy) for using getObject in plugins
-- Check out [Model Providers](../model-providers/overview) for LLM configuration
+- Check out [Model Providers](../model-providers/overview) for model configuration
 - Read about [Executors](../building-plugins/executors) for practical usage examples